 First, it’s important to understand the significance of Lent.
 The word Lent comes from the Latin root meaning “to lengthen.”
 It’s the 40-day period prior to Easter, excluding Sundays, that begins on Ash Wednesday and concludes on Holy Saturday (the Saturday before Easter).
 On Ash Wednesday, many Christians embark in the tradition of receiving ashes on their foreheads as a reminder that we were made from dust, and to dust we shall return.
 The ashes remind us that we are but fleeting flowers in a field, here today and gone tomorrow—but we have hope in the resurrection of Jesus!

 Although Lent is not found in the Scriptures, many Jesus followers choose to participate through practices such as reflection, repentance and prayer as a way to prepare their hearts for Easter.
-As we are about a third of the way through Lent, it is not too late to jump in on this season of self-reflection as we recognize our need for a savior.
-For me, Lent is a time to open my heart a little wider so when we arrive at Good Friday Easter, it is not just another day at church but an opportunity to receive the overflowing grace, hope and love of the risen Lord.
+You don’t have recognize Ash Wednesday or even start “on time,” but I encourage you to consider some way to make this a season of self-reflection as we recognize our need for a savior.
+For me, Lent is a time to open my heart a little wider so when we arrive at Good Friday and Easter, it is not just another day at church but an opportunity to receive the overflowing grace, hope and love of the risen Lord.

 Here are a few ways you can engage in Lent to prepare your heart for Good Friday and Easter.